telerik/xaml-docs/controls/radpivotgrid/features/olap-providers/persistence-xmla.md

 # Persist XmlaDataProvider

+> The implementation demonstrated in this article can also be reviewed in the [Persist XmlaDataProvider SDK Example](https://github.com/telerik/xaml-sdk/tree/master/PivotGrid/Persistence/XmlaPersistence) of the [SDK Examples Browser](https://demos.telerik.com/xaml-sdkbrowser/)

 In this article we will show you how to persist the current state of __XmlaDataProvider__ via Telerik's RadPersistenceFramework.

 ## Persistence Framework